 Click on a category below for answers to our most common questions & problems.
-If you can't find an answer here, why not try looking in our Resources section.
+If you can't find an answer here, why not try looking in our Library section.

 Getting a quote and specification

-To get a quote, simply email your plans to us or use the online facility on the OMNIE website.
+To get a quote, simply email your plans to us using firstname.lastname@example.org or use the online 'Get a Quote' facility on the OMNIE website.
+If you would like a ballpark price, you can call us on 01392 36 36 05 and one of our project managers will endeavour to help you.
 When sending in your plans please provide details of the floor construction, the floor finishes and the type of heat source.
 We would also like to know the insulation levels and glazing type.
 If it is a new build then simply state “built to current regs”.

 Placing an order

-Orders can be placed through your OMNIE Project Manager.
+Orders can be placed through your OMNIE Project Manager or Area Manager.
 They will need to know when the goods are required and the site address.
 We will then produce a design for approval.
 Once agreed, the materials will be dispatched and sent to site as required.

 Do you offer next day delivery on all products?